 - Checking the element for a short to ground: An element with a short to ground will trip the circuit breaker immediately.
 Turn off the circuit breaker and remove the wires from their respective terminals.
 Turn a multimeter to its resistance setting.
 Place one lead on a bare metal section of the tank.
 Hold the other lead against one terminal.
 The meter should read infinity.
 If not, replace the element.

-- Before replacing an element, turn off the water heater's circuit breaker.
+- Turning off the Circuit Breaker: Before replacing an element, turn off the water heater's circuit breaker.
 Attach a hose to the tank's boiler valve, the hose fitting near the tank's base.
 Run the other end of the hose to a floor drain or outside.
 Turn off the tank's water supply valve.
 Open the boiler drain.
 It is possible to change elements without draining the tank, however, this method does leak some water and requires quick and decisive work.
 Remove the wires from the respective terminals.
 Remove the old element with an element wrench.
 Install a new element.
 Close the boiler drain.
 Open the water supply valve and fill the tank completely before turning on the circuit breaker.

-Resolving Pressure Relief Valve Problems
+Pressure Relief Valve Problems

 The pressure relief valve rarely fails.
 Hot water spurting from the pressure relief valve usually indicates that a thermostat is locked in the "On" position.
 This causes the water to overheat, which builds up excess pressure inside the tank.
 A heavy spring, located inside the valve assembly, holds the valve shut.
 Once the tank's water pressure overpowers the spring, the valve opens.
 The spring will close the valve after the pressure drops.
 A functioning pressure relief valve prevents water pressure from reaching dangerous levels.